AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 Nftables is on its way to replace iptables.
 For that, I decided to replace iptables with nftables already.
 As of now, Archlinux comes with both installed but is using iptables.
 Usually just stop/disabling iptables and enable/starting nftables is good enough.

 To move rules from iptables to nftables you need to translate them.
-Iptables comes with a tool thankfully that does that.
-First you need to export to a file your iptables rules:
+Iptables come with a tool that does that.
+First, you need to export to a file your iptables rules:

 ```bash
 iptables-save > tables.txt